nijordia/Generala/README.md

    - **Escalera (20 points):** A straight sequence (e.g., `[1, 2, 3, 4, 5]` or `[2, 3, 4, 5, 6]`).
    - **Number Scoring:** Sum of a chosen number from your dice.
 Example: `[2, 4, 5, 5, 6]` → Scoring **5s** gives **10 points** (2 × 5).
 5. **Bonus Rule:** If you achieve a combination after your **first throw**, score an **extra 5 points**.
-6. **End Of The Turn:** After their last roll, each player need to match their outcome to one valid combination.
-If there is no valid combination for their set of dice they need to cross out one combination of their choice in their scoring board and they get **0 points** for that turn.
+6. **End Of The Turn:** After your last roll, you need to match your outcome to one valid combination.
+If there is no valid combination left for your set of dice, you need to cross out one combination of your choice from your scoring board and you get **0 points** for this turn.
 7. **End Of The Game:** The game finishes after 11 turns.
-Then the one with the highest score wins.
+The player with the highest score wins.

 ## How to Contribute 🤝
 Contributions are welcome!
 If you'd like to improve the code, add features, or fix bugs, please follow these steps: